ouspg/CompSec-return-templates/README.md

 If you reach at least 3 points/level by that deadline, you may submit your work to return box and ask for extra time to do more difficult tasks if you think that given time is not enough for more challenging tasks.

-In that case your work is attempted to be graded ASAP on Tuesday and if it is sufficient you will be given short feedback and extended deadline (same week Thursday 12:00, before new laboratory exercise).
+In that case your work is attempted to be graded ASAP on Tuesday and if it is sufficient you will be given short feedback and extended deadline (same week Thursday).
 This offers possibility for improvements as well!

 Note: You can return link beforehand and edit corresponding lab still here, as long as it has been done before deadline.